 The Kansas Board of Nursing licenses practical nurses and registered nurses.
-Although Kansas is not a member of the nurse license compact, LPNs and RNs may be licensed by examination or endorsement.
+July 1st, 2019 Kansas will join the eNLC.
+By joining the eNLC registered nurses, licensed practical nurses and licensed vocational nurses will have one multistate license.
+This allows RNs, LPNs and LVNs the ability to practice in their home state, other eNLC states as well as via telehealth.
 The state currently has 60,269 RNs and 10, 757 LPNs, according to data from the National Nursing Database.
 The Board notes that practical nurses have more limited employment options than registered nurses.

 Kansas has a statewide articulation plan to make it easier for nurses to further their education and move up to higher levels of competency and licensing.

 Select the type of Nursing License you are seeking:

 - I am looking for Certified Nurse Aide Requirements in Kansas.

 - I am looking for Practical Nursing License Requirements in Kansas.

 - I am looking for Registered Nursing License Requirements in Kansas.